 Each recorded audio file available has additional values which you can see by expanding the card record.

 Refer to our API documentation to search voice recordings over API.

 Download or Delete Voice Recordings

-If using bulk download, besides recorded files, you download a CSV file with call details for each file.
-This might take a few minutes if you have a lot of recordings.
+If using bulk download, besides recorded files, you will download a .csv file with call details for each file.
+This can take a few minutes depending on the number of recordings.

 Refer to our API documentation to download one or multiple voice recordings over API.